ghosh-mainak/ghosh-mainak.github.io/_pages/cv.md

   * Supervisor: [Prof. Subhamoy Maitra](https://www.isical.ac.in/~subho/)

-Industrial experience
+Industrial Experience
 ======
-I was software engineer in Acclaris Business Solutions Pvt Ltd (currently company of Willis Towers Watson) from 2014 to 2017 in Kolkata, India.
+I was a software engineer in Acclaris Business Solutions Pvt Ltd (currently company of Willis Towers Watson) from 2014 to 2017 in Kolkata, India.
 Presently, I also play the role of data engineer in IDS GmbH - Analysis and Reporting Services (Company of Allianz) in Munich, Germany.

 Skills
 ======